-Note: It has been some time since I have come to this conclusion, but I am compelled to say, even if my explanation is not fully clear, that lack of stark separation between nature and grace in Pelagius’ theology, which it has in common with St. Cassian’s, is not disturbing to me any longer.
+Note (added October 2019): It has been some time since I have come to this conclusion, but I am compelled to say, even if my explanation is not fully clear, that lack of stark separation between nature and grace in Pelagius’ theology, which it has in common with St. Cassian’s, is not disturbing to me any longer.
 If there is anything disturbing in Pelagius’ theology, it is that he thinks the will is inviolable in a way that even precludes the recognition that the will can and is inclined towards one end or another.
 It is also noteworthy that Pelagius’ theology cannot offer a sufficient explanation for why infant baptism exists according to tradition.
 Furthermore, I believe that I overstated the case that I do not think of Pelagius was a heretic.
 Rather, I do think he was a heretic indeed, namely on account of his denial of original/ancestral sin.
 That said, this admission should not be construed that I think his theology that he actually proposed has been fairly treated, even by some of his contemporaries.
-For a fuller explanation, I recommend reading Tradition and Theology in St John Cassian by A. M. C. Casiday.
+For a fuller exploration of the detailed minutia of this realm of theology, I recommend reading Tradition and Theology in St John Cassian by A. M. C. Casiday.

 For the past several weeks have been discussing the various aspects of Pelagius’ theology on grace.
 In part one, I discussed his concept of Creation Grace (die Schöpfungsgnade) and in part two Revealed Grace (die Offenbarungsgnade).
 In this final post on Torgny Bohlin’s understanding of Pelagius, I will offer an overview of Pelagius’ understanding of die Vergebungsgnade (Forgiving Grace).